 Art Therapy for Eating Disorders

 Sufferers of eating disorders develop patterns of secrecy and shame around their bodies.
-Art Therapists often have their clients create artistic masks to demonstrate the differentiation towards one’s sense of self that is seen by the world versus the self within.
-This exercise can be particularly effective with eating disorders allowing the client to explore their self-awareness through the lens of their “outer” and “inner” selves.
+Art therapists often have their clients create artistic masks to demonstrate the differentiation of self seen by the world versus the self within.
+This exercise can be particularly effective with eating disorders, allowing clients to explore their self-awareness through the lens of their “outer” and “inner” selves.

-Therapists can also use drama, dance, and expressive musical experiences with particular care not to be used as an exercise for those with exercise addicition or for sufferers of anorexia.
+Therapists can also use drama, dance, and expressive musical experiences (with particular care to avoid overuse for those with exercise addiction or for sufferers of anorexia).
 The intent is to help clients create healthy connections to their bodily sensations.
 Eating disorders can leave sufferers disconnected from themselves, leading to poor control of food intake.

 Art Therapy Timeline for Children & Teens

 Interventions depend upon the severity of the chief concern.
 Sessions are typically 50 minutes and are often weekly to build on progress.
 Planning for a 3-6 month timeline is a reasonable expectation.
-Completion of treatment depends on how an art therapist builds someone’s treatment plan, an individualized and collaborative process with goals that address the most distressing symptoms or concerns.
+Completion depends on the treatment plan, an individualized and collaborative process with goals that address the most distressing symptoms or concerns.

 Art therapists might extend treatment plans until they feel the identified coping skills or improvements are acquired, indicating readiness for transition.